SiFiLabs/sifi-bridge-py/README.md

 ## Versioning

 The wrapper is updated for every SiFi Bridge version.
-Major and minor versions will always be kept in sync, while the patch version will vary for language-specific bug fixes.
+Major and minor versions will always be kept in sync, while the patch version will vary for project-specific bug fixes.

 ## Deployment

 **NOTE** If you add new enums or types to `sifi-bridge-py`, don't forget to re-export them in `src/__init__.py`.

 To deploy to PyPI, push a tag to the `main` branch.
 The tag must respect semantic versioning format: `x.y.z`.